bizkite-co/handterm/docs/coding_standards.md

 * Robust, expert-level React implementation.
 * Prefer functional components and other modern React best practices.
 * use `props` interfaces and don't destructure `props`.
 We want clarity on when a `prop` is being used.
-* The `HandTerm.tsx` class component is mostly converted to the `HandTermWrapper` functional component.
-Always prefer to move code in the functional direction and to use `hooks` when most appropriate.
+* Always prefer to move code in the functional direction and to use `hooks` when most appropriate.